cryptolinux/ion/doc/benchmarking.md

 Running
 ---------------------
-After compiling Dash Core, the benchmarks can be run with:
+After compiling Ion Core, the benchmarks can be run with:

-    src/bench/bench_dash
+    src/bench/bench_ion

 The output will look similar to:
 ```